Antiz96/antiz.fr/content/blog/the-archlinux-wsl-image-is-now-reproducible.md

 I attended this year's [Reproducible Builds Summit in Vienna](https://reproducible-builds.org/events/vienna2025/) during which I had the occasion to discuss with Holger Levsen *(a.k.a. h01ger - Debian member / contributor and part of the Reproducible Build Core team)* about reproducible `releng` images (like OCI images, ISOs, etc...).
 He shared really interesting insights and relevant advice to me on that front, and I decided to give it a try with [the Arch Linux WSL image I worked on earlier this year](https://antiz.fr/blog/archlinux-official-wsl-image/).

-I therefore started working on this with [Mark Hegreberg](https://hegreberg.io/)'s assistance (who is the co-maintainer for the WSL image).
+I therefore started working on this with [Mark Hegreberg](https://hegreberg.io/)'s assistance (who is the co-maintainer for this WSL image).
-Here are the issues we faced and the fixes we applied:
+Here are the issues we faced and the related fixes we applied:

-## Installing packages from an archived repo snapshot
+## Install packages from an archived repo snapshot

-To ensure that the same exact versions / releases of packages get installed in the image across builds, we defined an archived snapshot of our repositories (via our <https://archive.archlinux.org> - [Arch Linux Archive](https://wiki.archlinux.org/title/Arch_Linux_Archive) service) as the source to download packages during the build.
+To ensure that the same exact versions / releases of packages get installed in the image across builds, we defined an archived snapshot of our repositories (via our <https://archive.archlinux.org> / [Arch Linux Archive](https://wiki.archlinux.org/title/Arch_Linux_Archive) service) as the source to download packages during the build.
-The chosen date of the daily archived repo snapshot is based against the version of the built image (which is also date based).
-The same date is also used as the `[SOURCE_DATE_EPOCH](https://reproducible-builds.org/docs/source-date-epoch/)` (SDE) timestamp (see below points for usage).
+The chosen date of the daily archived repo snapshot is based against the version of the built image (which is date based itself).
+The same date is also used as the `[SOURCE_DATE_EPOCH`](https://reproducible-builds.org/docs/source-date-epoch/) (SDE) timestamp (see below points for SDE usage).

 ## Normalize filesystem `mtime` with `SOURCE_DATE_EPOCH`

-With SDE now set in our build script, we normalize files modification times (`mtime`) inside the built root filesystem (rootFS) used as the image base against it as a post-build operation:
+With SDE now set in our [build script](https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/blob/main/scripts/build-image.sh), we normalized files modification times (`mtime`) inside the root filesystem (rootFS) used as the image base against it as a post-build operation:

 ```bash
 find "$BUILDDIR" -exec touch --no-dereference --date="@$SOURCE_DATE_EPOCH" {} +